What To Expect When Moving To Brisbane

 Brisbane has an excellent public transport infrastructure, making it easy to get around.
 The city has a cashless prepaid go card which makes travel seamless throughout all public transport, including trains, buses, CityCat ferries, and water taxis.

 - Bus – Brisbane has a large bus network of over 400 different routes servicing over 12,000 bus stops.
 This is a cheap and easy way to get around Brisbane.
 There are also City centre free loop buses within the CBD and between Spring Hill.

 - Train – Brisbane’s main train stations include Brisbane Central, King George Square, Roma St, Fortitude Valley and South Bank.
-There are many train lines which service Brisbane, and it’s suburbs.
+There are many train lines that service Brisbane and its suburbs.
 As well as direct trains to the Sunshine Coast, Cleveland, Gold Coast and Ipswich and Rosewood.
-Brisbane train network makes it easy to commute for work or school, or a fun day trip into the CBD.
+Brisbane train network makes it easy to commute for work or school or a fun day trip into the CBD.

-- CityCat Ferry – Avoid peak hour traffic, and take the scenic route instead, on a CityCat Ferry throughout most of Brisbane.
+- CityCat Ferry – Avoid peak hour traffic, and take the scenic route instead on a CityCat Ferry throughout Brisbane.
 A fun and relaxing way to get where you need to go.

 Ready to move to Brisbane?
 Your exciting new scenery and lifestyle change are waiting!
 Focus on planning your new life, and leave the moving to a professional removalist.